Crumbler/TrailsDocs/Trails in the Sky FC/info.md

 Known for its high level of technology used to develop orbments

 Was invaded by the Erebonian Empire ten years ago

+# Ouroboros

+The Society of Ourobors

+Seeks to manipulate the world from the shadows

+Led by the Grandmaster